 The Summit Academy has established a tuition assistance committee that will utilize information from FACTS to help determine the need and the amount of the award.
 The committee does not have a specific formula to determine the award amount but will seek to take into account each family’s individual circumstances.

 How do I apply?
 Families should first apply for admission to The Summit by filling out the application here.
 For need-based assistance, we employ “FACTS Grant and Aid Management” service which is a reputable third-party service used in many private schools.
 The FACTS application process helps to ensure that financial need is determined objectively and appropriately.
 To begin please visit the FACTS Tuition Assistance which can be accessed here:

 Is there a specific income level that makes a family ineligible for an award?
 No – FACTS takes a holistic account into consideration when assessing need.

 The Tuition Assistance Fund operates from a set amount of finances that have been specifically designated for such purposes.

 The Fund is managed by a separate oversight committee that will determine awards and amounts.
 Priority will be given to all Tuition Assistance applications that have been submitted by February 15 and funds may not be available for applications that are submitted late.

 All students that have applied for Tuition Assistance by February 15 will receive a response by March 1.
 For this reason, families that are interested in applying for tuition assistance should not delay in submitting an application to the school.
-Applications for Tuition Assistance in 2020/2021 should be submitted no later than March 31.
+Applications for Tuition Assistance in 2024-2025 should be submitted no later than February 15.

 How can I contribute to The Summit Tuition Assistance Fund?
 The newly established Tuition Assistance Fund has been created to help as many students as possible afford a quality education that will form young people as strong, capable thinkers who will, in turn, invest those energies and talents towards the good of their communities.